 3.2.2.1 Multispectral data

-At each location, reflectance images with a resolution of 1.2 million pixels were captured using a DJI Matrice 300 quadcopter drone equipped with a Micasense RedEdge Dual MX multispectral camera.
+At each location, reflectance images of 1.2 million pixels were captured using a DJI Matrice 300 quadcopter drone equipped with a Micasense RedEdge Dual MX multispectral camera.
 The camera recorded data across ten spectral bands, spanning from blue to near-infrared (NIR) wavelengths (444, 475, 531, 560, 650, 668, 705, 717, 740, and 840 nm) ().
 To ensure consistent lighting conditions, the drone’s flight trajectory was aligned to maintain a solar azimuth angle of 90 degrees.
 Image acquisition was carried out with an overlap of 70% between side-by-side images and 80% between successive images along the flight path.
-A downwelling light sensor (DLS2) was used to measure real-time irradiance, enabling the correction of reflectance values for variations in light intensity caused by cloud cover during the flight.
+A downwelling light sensor (DLS2) was used to measure real-time irradiance, enabling the correction of reflectance values for variations in light intensity caused by changing cloud cover during the flight.
 The raw image data were subsequently calibrated to reflectance using a calibration panel with ~50% reflectivity, provided by the camera’s manufacturer.
 Images were processed using structure-from-motion photogrammetry software (Agisoft, 2019) to generate multispectral ortho-mosaics for each flight.
 The ortho-mosaicking workflow was consistent across all flights.
 Initially, key tie points were identified within each image and across overlapping images to create a sparse point cloud.
 This point cloud was refined by removing noisy points using a reprojection accuracy metric.
 Subsequently, a dense point cloud was generated using a structure-from-motion algorithm.
 A digital surface model (DSM) was then created through surface interpolation of the dense point cloud, which served as the basis for reconstructing the multispectral ortho-image (Nebel et al., 2020).
 The resolution of the multispectral ortho-mosaic obtained were 8 cm per pixel.

 3.2.2.2 LiDAR data